DerekCuevas/avowal/README.md

         // Init is called once when the form is mounted, and after every reset
         // of the form.
 The input DOM ref is passed in as an arg.
         init: function (input) {
+            input.focus();

+            // using the lifecycle object to cache DOM nodes this.input = input;
+            this.colorPreview = document.getElementById('color-preview');

+            this.input.style.width = '100%';
+            this.colorPreview.style.display = 'none';
         },

         // validate: REQUIRED